jopemachine-arvis/arvis/README.md

 ## 🌟 Contribution

-Contributions of any kind welcome, Feel free to create `bug`, `feature request` or other things in issue.
+Contributions of any kind are welcome: Feel free to create a `bug`, `feature request` or other things in the Issues section.

-If you like Arvis, don't forget to press star before leaving :)
+If you like Arvis, don't forget to click star before leaving :)